 The potential for acid rock drainage (ARD) impacts to the surrounding environment is measured periodically at TSF monitoring bores designed to detect any seepage leaching into groundwater.
 Mined waste rock characterisation studies are undertaken prior to the approval to construct any waste rock landforms (WRL).
 The studies analyse the physical and geochemical characteristics of waste rock which informs the WRL design.
 Where potentially acid forming materials are identified, WRL designs are modified to encapsulate sulphides.
 It is acknowledged that Ramelius operates in regions that are unlikely to have climate conditions conducive to producing acid drainage.

 Land Function Analysis is used to monitor the health and condition of rehabilitated sites to measure progress toward achieving the agreed post-mining landscape.
 Consideration is given to environmental, social, and economic factors from an early stage of mine development and throughout the life of projects.
-Ramelius use a risk and opportunity-based process to guide decision-making in planning and implementing closure-related activities and engage with stakeholders to achieve these commitments.
-The Rehabilitation Expenditure Procedure ensures consistent application and evaluation to enable appropriate allocation of provision for rehabilitation on a group basis.
+Our decision-making process for planning and implementing closure-related activities is guided by a risk and opportunity-based approach, and we engage with stakeholders to fulfil these commitments.
+Disturbance and rehabilitation data is reported to DEMIRS annually and Ramelius pays a levy in accordance with the Mining Rehabilitation Fund Act.
+Approved MCPs are publicly available through online system MINEDEX – maintained by DEMIRS.